-When the toolbar logs Ajax requests, it matches their URLs against this regular expression.
+When the toolbar logs AJAX requests, it matches their URLs against this regular expression.
 If the URL matches, the request is not displayed in the toolbar.
-This is useful when the application makes lots of Ajax requests or they are heavy and you want to exclude some of them.
+This is useful when the application makes lots of AJAX requests, or if they are heavy and you want to exclude some of them.

 If a redirect occurs during an HTTP response, the browser follows it automatically and you won't see the toolbar or the profiler of the original URL, only the redirected URL.

 true, the browser stops before making any

 redirection and shows you the URL which is going to redirect to, its toolbar,

 and its profiler.
 Once you've inspected the toolbar/profiler data, you can click

 on the given link to perform the redirect.

 It enables and disables the toolbar entirely.
 Usually you set this to